 Anyway, the one I’m using now is Beto Replacement Double Pump Head.
 I’ve tried several of these and this one is much better than those $6-7 ones.
 The price is double but it’s lasting much longer and it works better.
 Unlike those cheaper ones, I’ve never had any problems with these.
 At the moment, I’m using it on my air compressor and two other floor pumps, one always in my car and the other just in case at home.

 There are some even better options, but I didn’t find them appealing enough for the price increase.

 If you are stuck with a Schrader-only pump, you can always use a Presta to Schrader adapter.
 These are all pretty much the same and do the job equally.

 What most people have problems with is the fact that they get confused about the valve itself.
 You should always unscrew the valve head in order to open it and then tap the head once to let the air flow through.
 Only then can you screw the adapter on and use a Schrader pump or a compressor.

 This is, in my opinion, too much hassle, and I would rather get a dual-purpose pump head, but your mileage may vary.

 It’s always nice to have one with you, though, because you never know when you might need it during a ride.
 Especially when you need to stop at a gas station to pump your tires.

 Recently I found a really amazing solution for people who like Schrader valves but want to keep using their high-end rims made for Presta valves.

 Again, I was baffled by the fact that it never even occurred to me to search for something like this.
 So I’m guessing lots of people don’t know about it the same as I didn’t know.
-I’ve immediately bought it and tested it, even though I don’t actually need it.
-However, I was curious and it turns out it works amazing and I didn’t find any issues with it yet.
+I immediately bought it and tested it, even though I don’t actually need it.
+However, I was curious, and it turns out it works amazingly.